kirillbunin/vue-moviefilter/README.md

 # vue-moviefilter

-> Example use of API to fsearch and filter movies.
+> Example use of API to search and filter movies.

 ## Build Setup